-- Medicine and psychology: Most diseases or mental conditions usually have variations and cluster analysis can be applied to determine the different variations.
-For instance, doctors and psychiatrists have used clustering to identify patterns in temporal or spatial distribution of a disease and levels of depression in mental patients.
+Medicine and psychology: Most diseases or mental conditions usually have variations and cluster analysis can be applied to determine the different variations.
+For instance, doctors and psychiatrists have used clustering to identify patterns in the temporal or spatial distribution of disease and levels of depression in mental patients.

-- Business: Companies collect large sets of data on the existing and potential customers.
+Business: Companies collect large sets of data on existing and potential customers.
 They then use clustering to group customers into smaller segments for further analysis and marketing activities.

 If you would like to learn more about the applications of cluster analysis, contact our cluster analysis homework help experts.

 Clustering and data mining and why it is important